Goodbye 2010s – My 2014 NYC Birthday Trip and Why I Like Traveling with Friends

 This post may contain affiliate links.
 If you make a purchase through an affiliate link you’re helping to support this website at no additional cost to yourself.
 Thanks for your support.

-This post is part 5 of my 10-week retrospective looking back at a specific trip from each year of the 2010s.
+This post is part of my 10-week retrospective looking back at a specific trip from each year of the 2010s.
 Read more about the series here.
-Today I’m talking about the 2014 collective birthday trip my friends did in New York City.
-Previous editions of this series include
+Below are links to every post in this series.

 In 2014 three friends and I decided to go to New York City to celebrate our collective 30th birthdays.
 We went in April.
 Two of my friends had already turned 30 as of that trip, (myself and another friend were still 29), but April worked best for everyone.

 This was my third trip to New York City, one of my friends had also been before.
 It was the first time in New York City for the other two.
 We decided to go to New York City because we knew there would be lots to do.
 We all love theatre and musicals, and there are so many sites to see.
 New York City is a place I could visit again and again and not get bored.
 I’ve written about the interactive experience of Sleep No More that I did during that trip (one of the coolest theatre experiences I’ve had) and seeing the musical If/Then (now closed, such is the life of most Broadway musicals).
 We went on a Food Walking Tour and a Broadway Walking Tour.
-We did some touristy things like eat at Ellen’s Stardust Diner and we went on the ferris wheel at Toys R Us in Times Square (while it was still there).
+We did some touristy things like eat at Ellen’s Stardust Diner and we went on the Ferris wheel at Toys R Us in Times Square (while it was still there).

 - You can never see and do everything in New York City and

 - You can always come back.
 Things might be different, but you can come back.